 I am a mother to two boys that keep me happy and sleep deprived.
-I am also an Instructor of Women's Studies at the University of Central Florida, where I teach courses on contemporary women's issues and literature, study girl's leadership, and help run
+I am also a administrator in K-12 education, an avid reader of YA dystopias, and passionate about girls' leadership.

 Blog Post List